RandCommAlg/RMI/README.md

 randomGeneratingSets(2,3,0.2,10)

 See if you understand what the output is.
 See comments in the .m2 file.
 We will discuss this Friday 5/12.

+Then to install a package:

+installPackage("RandomMonomialIdeals")

+or even better (to update the documentation): installPackage("RandomMonomialIdeals", RerunExamples=>true)